mrGhamari/mrGhamari/README.md

 ### Hi everybody 👋

 I'm Mohammaderza and I work as Frontend Web Developer.
 I have Five years of experience in web application developing.
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning Node js
 - 💬 Ask me about JavaScript / TypeScript
 - ⚡ Fun fact : Always bugs from the backend :D
 <!--